AwE130 Apollo 8 News Clippings

-21 December 1968, Polish scholars warn, Apollo 8 astronauts are at risk.
+21st December 1968, Polish scholars warn that Apollo 8 astronauts are at risk.

-WARSAW - Two Polish scholars have stated that in their opinion the Apollo 8 flight has none scientific purpose, also they say that the flight around the moon is too early and therefore the three astronauts are at risk.
-The criticism comes from Prof. Piotrowski, head of the space research committee of the Polish Academy of Sciences and Prof. dr. Paczkowski, the chairman of the space commission.
+WARSAW - Two Polish scholars have stated that, in their opinion, the Apollo 8 flight has no scientific purpose, also that the flight around the moon is too early and therefore the three astronauts are at risk.
+The criticism comes from Prof. Piotrowski, head of the space research committee of the Polish Academy of Sciences and Prof. Paczkowski, the chairman of the space commission.

-Apollo 8 journey is utterly absurd Sir Bernard Lovell LONDON, Nov.
-(AFP) - The director of the British radio observatory in Jodrell Bank, Sir Bernard Lovell, sharply condemned the planned journey to the moon of three spacemen on board the Apollo 8 and called it "utterly absurd".
+Sir Bernard Lovell, Apollo 8 journey is utterly absurd.
+LONDON, Nov.
+(AFP) - The director of the British radio observatory in Jodrell Bank, Sir Bernard Lovell, sharply condemned the planned journey to the moon by three spacemen aboard Apollo 8 and called it "utterly absurd".

 Page 1 of 2